odoo/documentation/content/applications/finance/payment_acquirers/authorize.rst

 Key**.

 .. important::
-   If you are trying Authorize.Net as a test, with a *sandbox account*, change the **State** to *Test Mode*.
+   If you are trying Authorize.Net as a test, with a *sandbox account*, change the :guilabel:`State` to :guilabel:`Test Mode`.
 We recommend doing this on a test Odoo database, rather than on your main database.

+   If you set :guilabel:`Test Mode` on Odoo and use an authorize.net account instead of a sandbox.authorize.net account, it results in the following error: *The merchant login ID or password is invalid or the account is inactive*.

 Configuration tab
 -----------------